 No. It is not required by NARM and does not affect your certification status.
-It may be required by some states for licensure for CPMs who did not receive their training through an accredited program.
-At this time, the only state that specifically requires the bridge certificate is Maine.
+Several states now require the Midwifery Bridge Certificate or MEAC education for licensure.
 The requirement is also being added in upcoming legislation for other states.

 Why was the Midwifery Bridge Certificate created?

 Midwifery practice is still illegal in some states; several states have been arresting midwives or issuing Cease & Desist orders to CPMs for attending home births without a license, despite attempts to pass licensure laws in recent years.
 Opposition to the licensure of CPMs has centered on the lack of a requirement for an accredited education.
 Work among the seven US MERA organizations in 2015 created a joint statement of support for licensure legislation on the condition that it include a requirement for a graduation from a MEAC accredited program or the Midwifery Bridge Certificate.

 What is required for a CPM to obtain the Midwifery Bridge Certificate?